Maryann's recipe: Welsh rarebit & Leek grilled cheese sandwich

 - 4 eggs

-- Put the stout and mustard powder into a saucepan over a medium heat and make a roux to cook out the mustard, add the butter and melt and then the Worcestershire sauce, lower the heat and add the cheese and finally stir in the eggs, bring together until it looks like a thick cheese sauce.
+- Put the stout and mustard powder into a saucepan over a medium heat and make a roux to cook out the mustard.
+Add the butter and melt.
+Add the Worcestershire sauce, lower the heat before adding the cheese and finally stirring in the eggs.
+Bring together until it looks like a thick cheese sauce.

 - Set in a Tupperware or lined loaf tin.

-- We use our ciabatta loaf and sandwich together with some lightly cooked leeks.
-We butter the outside of the sandwich then cook on a lightly oiled griddle on alternate sides until golden.
+- Butter the outside of the sandwich then cook on a lightly oiled griddle pan on alternate sides until golden.

-- We serve with or without our nduja which we squish in the middle and cook in the same way.
+- You can serve with or without nduja, a spreadable chorizo, which you can squish in the middle and cook in the same way.
 Some folks like a dollop of Tomato Catsup on the side…